vicramon/ember-tutorial/chapters/ember-template.md

 h1 click="tickle" Tickle Me
 ```

-This would call a `gotClicked` method in the controller when a user clicks on the `h1`.
+This would call a `tickle` method in the controller when a user clicks on the `h1`.
 The method must be defined inside an `actions` object:

 ```coffee
 App.MyController = Ember.Controller.extend